-The combination of RFI 1.1's Privacy Enable configuration setting ([DOCSIS1] section C.1.1.16) and the Privacy Support Modem Capability Setting ([DOCSIS1] section C.1.3.1.6) controls whether Baseline Privacy Plus is enabled or disabled in a CM.
+The combination of RFI 1.1 or 2.0 Privacy Enable configuration setting ([SCTE 23-1] or [DOCSIS1] section C.1.3.1.6) controls whether Baseline Privacy Plus is enabled or disabled in a CM.
 If the operator intends to provision a CM to operate in BPI+ mode using the default BPI Configuration Parameter(s) specified in the Table A-1, the corresponding Baseline Privacy Configuration subsetting(s) in the configuration file MAY be omitted.
 If the configuration file does not contain all the necessary BPI+ parameters, the CM MUST use the default value(s) specified in the Table A-1 for the missing parameter(s).
-On the other hand, if the operator intends to provision a CM to operate in BPI+ mode using the BPI Configuration Parameter(s) different from the default value(s) in the Table A-1, the corresponding Baseline Privacy Configuration subsetting(s) MUST be present.
+On the other hand, if the operator intends to provision a CM to operate in BPI+ mode using the BPI Configuration Parameter(s) different from the default value(s) in the Table A-1, the corresponding Baseline Privacy Configuration Parameter(s) different from the default value(s) in the Table A-1, the corresponding Baseline Privacy Configuration Parameter(s) different from the default value(s) in the Table A-1, the corresponding Baseline Privacy Configuration subsetting(s) MUST be present.
+The Baseline Privacy Configuration subsetting(s) must be present.
 The Baseline Privacy Configuration setting MAY be present if Baseline Privacy Plus is disabled.
 The separate Privacy Enable parameter allows an operator to disable or re-enable Baseline Privacy by toggling a single configuration parameter, thus not requiring the removal or re-insertion of the larger set of Baseline Privacy Configuration parameters.